CLI Login

 Authenticate the rstream CLI.

 The rstream CLI authenticates by storing an authentication token in its local configuration.
-Once authenticated, the CLI can access the hosted control plane to list projects and create contexts, and it can present the same token to the engine when opening tunnels.
+Once authenticated, the CLI can access the Control plane API to list projects and create contexts, and it can present the same token to the engine when opening tunnels.

 The hosted platform supports two ways to authenticate the CLI: a browser-based flow initiated by the CLI, and a manual flow where a token created in the Dashboard is provided to the CLI.
 Both methods converge to the same outcome: a token stored locally and selected automatically by most CLI commands.